openshift-hyperfleet/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>subnetID is the OCID of the subnet where worker nodes will be provisioned.
+<p>subnetId is the OCID of the subnet where worker nodes will be provisioned.
 A valid subnet OCID must satisfy the following rules:
 format: Must be in the form <code>ocid1.subnet.oc1.&lt;region&gt;.&lt;unique_ID&gt;</code>
 characters: Only lowercase letters (a-z), digits (0-9), and periods (.) are allowed</p>